 Staff will operate under the underlying philosophy of a forgiveness policy.
 For example, if a person who was previously disruptive is in the Library and exhibits appropriate behavior, staff will not confront the individual.
 Nevertheless, visitors who return to Library property while their ban is still in effect are subject to arrest for trespass.

-Phase one: Staff may bar an individual for the day.
-Upon informing them of their ban, staff should hand them a copy of the Rules of Conduct and a letter detailing the ban, and warn them that further violations of the Rules could lead to imposition of a longer ban.
+Phase one: The Librarian in Charge (LIC) may bar an individual for the day.
+Upon informing them of their ban, the LIC should hand them a copy of the Rules of Conduct and a letter detailing the ban, and warn them that further violations of the Rules could lead to imposition of a longer ban.
 Staff shall explain the reasons for the ban.
 Staff will document the ban with a security report.
 A signed copy of the letter presented to the customer should be e-mailed to the Executive Director.

-Phase two: Staff may ban repeat or severe offenders for one week from the date of the first or repeat incident.
-Offenders will be handed a copy of the Rules of Conduct, receive a letter from either security or staff explaining the week- long ban and its consequences, and be warned by staff that further violations of the Rules could lead to imposition of a longer ban.
-Staff will document the ban with a security report and e-mail a signed copy of the letter to the Executive Director.
+Phase two: The Librarian in Charge may ban repeat or severe offenders for one week from the date of the first or repeat incident.
+Offenders will be handed a copy of the Rules of Conduct, receive a letter from the LIC explaining the week- long ban and its consequences, and be warned by the LIC that further violations of the Rules could lead to imposition of a longer ban.
+The LIC will document the ban with a security report and e-mail a signed copy of the letter to the Executive Director.

 Staff will make reasonable effort to contact parents, caregivers, or adult person of record (e.g., on library card registrations) about the problem behavior of child.
 These caregivers should be in the building.

-Staff will not call the Salisbury City Police to remove a child under 14 from the building and property unless the problem behavior poses a threat to the health or well- being of the child or surrounding visitors, or is a significant disturbance to visitors and staff, or if there is no other recourse.
+Staff will not call local law enforcement to remove a child under 14 from the building and property unless the problem behavior poses a threat to the health or well- being of the child or surrounding visitors, or is a significant disturbance to visitors and staff, or if there is no other recourse.